by Scott Mehl © Unofficial Royalty 2015

 Baudouin also had three half-siblings from his father’s second marriage to Lilian Baels:

-Baudouin was not yet four years old when his grandfather, King Albert I, was killed in a mountain-climbing accident in February 1934.
+Baudouin was not yet four years old when his grandfather King Albert I was killed in a mountain climbing accident in February 1934.
 Baudouin’s father became King Leopold III, and Baudouin was now heir-apparent to the Belgian throne and titled Duke of Brabant.
-The following year, on August 29, 1935, tragedy would once again come to the Belgian royal family when Baudouin’s mother, Queen Astrid, was killed in a car accident in Switzerland.
+The following year, on August 29, 1935, tragedy would once again come to the Belgian royal family when Baudouin’s mother Queen Astrid was killed in a car accident in Switzerland.
 Soon after his mother’s death, the family moved from Stuyvenberg Castle to the Royal Palace of Laeken, where he would live for the rest of his life.

 On December 15, 1960, King Baudouin married Doña Fabiola de Mora y Aragón.
 Fabiola was from an aristocratic family in Spain and had a close relationship with the Spanish royal family.
-The two were married first in a civil ceremony, held in the Throne Room at the Royal Palace of Brussels, followed by a religious ceremony at the Cathedral of St Michael and St Gudula in Brussels, Belgium.
-After their marriage, they remained at the Palace of Laeken, while Baudouin’s father and stepmother soon moved to another royal property, the Château Bellevue, where they both remained until their deaths.
+The two were married in a civil ceremony, held in the Throne Room at the Royal Palace of Brussels, followed by a religious ceremony at the Cathedral of St Michael and St Gudula in Brussels, Belgium.
+After their marriage, they remained at the Palace of Laeken.
+Baudouin’s father and stepmother soon moved to another royal property, the Château Bellevue, where they remained until their deaths.

-Although King Baudouin had heart surgery in March 1992 this death from heart failure still came unexpectedly, and sent much of Belgium into a period of deep mourning.
+Although King Baudouin had heart surgery in March 1992 his death from heart failure still came unexpectedly and sent much of Belgium into a period of deep mourning.
 On July 31, 1993, he died at Villa Astrida, the couple’s private retreat in Motril, Spain.
-He was succeeded by his brother, King Albert II, who would reign for the next 20 years until he abdicated in favor of his son Philippe.
+He was succeeded by his brother King Albert II, who would reign for the next 20 years until he abdicated in favor of his son Philippe.
 Baudouin’s funeral was held at the Cathedral of St Michael and St Gudula in Brussels, Belgium, attended by many royals from around the world.
 One notable guest was Queen Elizabeth II of the United Kingdom, who rarely attended royal funerals.
 Following the funeral, King Baudouin’s remains were entombed in the Royal Crypt at the Church of Our Lady of Laeken, the traditional burial site of the Belgian monarchs.
 In December 2014, his beloved Fabiola passed away and was buried by his side.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.